“my manhood is cast / Down in the flood of remembrance, I weep like a child for the past”

 Semicolon (caesura) in first line indicates time shift-being taken back to his childhood by the woman singing-like a jolt, disrupting the smooth rhythm of the poem

-Many commas which disrupt the flow/rhythm of lines, forcing the reader to take short breaths often- indicates breathlessness and waves of memory, each individual image is coming to him, suggests fragmentation of memory-visual description, energistic
+Many commas which disrupt the flow/rhythm of lines, forcing the reader to take short breaths often- indicates breathlessness and waves of memory.
+Each individual image is coming to him.
+Suggesting fragmentation of memory-visual description, energistic

 each line is end stopped-each stanza is distinct and separate as they are each their own sentence